LoRa Modulation for Split Learning: Communication design for SL

 \subsection{Multiple access scheme}

 As displayed in Fig. \ref{fig:ICASSP24_ENN_SL}, the transmission of $M$ data streams requires the use of $M$ different channel uses.
 Alternatively, there are techniques that prevent from using orthogonal resources, ranging from marking each stream with a different power to MIMO procedures.
-Motivated by our previous work \cite{mar23_2}, we propose to implement an Orthogonal Chirp Division Multiplexing (OCDM) \cite{ouy16}.
-It has been extensively shown the benefits of implementing a chirp spread spectrum (CSS) technique over the LoRa signals \cite{Wu19}.
+Motivated by our previous work \cite{mar23_2}, we propose to implement OCDM \cite{ouy16}.
+It has been extensively shown the benefits of implementing CSS over LoRa signals \cite{Wu19}.
 In here we also use the $M$ orthogonal chirps to design the multiple access scheme.
 Specifically, the following digital chirp,

 allows to generate $M$ orthogonal chirps for $m=0,\dots,M-1$ and for $N$ even.
 The resulting waveform is

 These signals can be generated using a bank of filters, and in a similar fashion at the receiver side to recover each individual signal.
 The OCDM scheme increases the bandwidth proportional to the number of orthogonal chirps $M$.